Ever started editing a document only to find out that when trying to save it

 This invokes the write function

-! and pipes your files contents via standard out into the program
+!.
+Sends all the contents via standard out into the program

 tee with sudo privileges.